dipaish/www23/index.md

 ## Frontend

 The frontend of a web page is the graphical user interface to create elements and interact with the functionalities as seen by the end user.
 The frontend is used to ensure the visual aspect of a website is functional. **HTML** is the fundamental component of the web that defines the structure of a web page.
-ALong with HTML other technolgies such as **CSS and JavaScript** are used to implement the web page's apperances.
-The list of technolgies commonly used to develop the frontend of a web page are as below:
+ALong with HTML other technologies such as **CSS and JavaScript** are used to implement the web page's appearances.
+The list of technologies commonly used to develop the frontend of a web page are as below:
 - HTML
 - CSS
 - JavaScript